For those new to online banking: click here to get started.

 Saving money is a vital step on the road to financial success.
 Unfortunately, it’s a step many people avoid.
 They believe they don’t make enough money to save, or that they have so many expenses they can’t set any money aside.

 The truth, however, is that when you know the best ways to save money and earn interest, you’ll be able to put money in your savings without having to sacrifice in other areas.
-Even better, you can parlay your savings plan into a nest egg that will bolster your financial security and help you achieve your financial goals.
+Even better, you can turn your savings plan into a nest egg that will bolster your financial security and help you achieve your financial goals.

 It’s a fair question, especially if you’re on a tight budget.
 After all, isn’t money meant to be spent on things you need?
 The fact is that putting your money into savings provides several benefits that will help you achieve financial success: